Rosie Newman: Commentary

 Newman's earlier films were the subject of the first part, "A World Away", of The Thirties in Colour, a four-part BBC television series from 2008, directed by Christina Lowry with David Okuefuna as executive director.
+The four-part series used rare, private and commercial film and photographic archives to give insights into the 1930s, a decade when polychromatic photographic technology came of age and three major processes—Dufaycolour, Technicolor and Kodachrome—were brought to the market.
+The opening part looks at the work of Rosie Newman.
+The cast included Miranda Richardson.
 Some of the commentary related to the details of the documentary content: